-Migraines are an extremely debilitating disease accompanied by pounding and throbbing head pain, nausea and vomiting, and sensitivity to light, sound, and certain odors.
+Migraines are an extremely debilitating disease.
+They may involve pounding and throbbing head pain, nausea and vomiting, and sensitivity to light, sound, and certain odors.
 Migraines are very common, affecting 39 million people in the United States and nearly 1 billion people earth wide.
 However, they remain very much misunderstood.

-There are a number of various ways to care for migraines – anything from antidepressants to beta blockers to highly potent painkillers.
+There are many ways to care for migraines from antidepressants to beta blockers to highly potent painkillers.
 If you or someone you love suffers from migraines, you may have tried one or all of these.
 And, it is possible they did not work or maybe helped for a short while and became ineffective over time.
-This is because it is extremely difficult for doctors and researchers to care for a condition they know very little about.
+This is because it is extremely difficult for doctors to care for a condition they know very little about.

 Various theories have been proposed about the cause of migraines.
 Some feel it is the constricting of the blood vessels that causes the head pain.
-Others feel it is due to an underlying central nervous system disorder, irregularities in the brain’s vascular system, genetics, or abnormal brain chemicals and nerve pathways.
+Others feel it is due to an underlying central nervous system disorder, irregularities in the brain’s vascular system, or genetics.

 Recent research sheds light on the theory that inflammation may play a role in the onset of migraines.
 A study was published in Nature Genetics that suggests the answer to what causes migraines may be in a place we have not been looking into previously.
 A University of Chicago team found that the widely accepted ICD (International Classification of Diseases) and similar methods of putting diseases in certain classifications are missing important connections.
 This has a huge impact on how illnesses, such as migraines, are cared for.